sergii-nosachenko/recipes-web-app-project/README.md

   - [React Bulma](https://react-bulma.dev/en)
   - [Semantic UI React](https://react.semantic-ui.com/)

 You can find basic app design [here]().
-It doesn't have styles and strict limitations - use it only as reference.
-Overall look of your app depends on UI library and your own ideas.
+It doesn't have styles and strict limitations - use it only as a reference.
+The overall look of your app depends on the UI library and your own ideas.

 Additional icons you can use:
 - [Choose any here](https://iconscout.com/blog/best-react-icons-library)